 Makuvire et al (2023), highlighted the introduction of the use of the so-called “traditional tools for assessment".
 These were single-occasion, one-dimensional and standardized and timed- exercised work primarily designed to understand and test the student's current knowledge base.
 Generally, the traditional instruments demand a simple recall of previously learnt knowledge with very little analysis and synthesizing skills.
 The traditional tools are concerned with assigning grades that judge the quality of the students’ achievement and support students teaching.
 They become part of the formative evaluation process, providing insights to discover what students have learnt and help them on the path to academic success (Rana & Zubair, 2019).

 This clearly indicates a gap in the type of learning in Africa and this justifies the need to modify curriculums to achieve Aspiration 1 of African Union Agenda 2063, where education is to be relevant to modern societies.
 These modern societies are thriving on technical skills to exploit resources for the benefits of everyone.
 The introduction of African Union Agenda 2063 was branded to counter the shortcomings of traditional assessment tools which is failing to improve learning outcomes of students and showing relevancy to their societies.
-Traditional assessment tools facilitated rote learning, memoralization and regurgitation of facts without promoting critical consciousness as clarified by Pauro Freire, a Brazilian educationist (1921-1997).
+Traditional assessment tools facilitated rote learning, memoralisation and regurgitation of facts without promoting critical consciousness as clarified by Pauro Freire, a Brazilian educationist (1921-1997).

 Critical consciousness according to Freire is interpreted to mean promotion of critical skills in tertiary institutions which fuels job creation and employers not creating employees and job seekers.
 This is what exactly is lacking in TIs in Africa.
 The need to implement continuous assessment, feedback and quality assurance is aimed at solving this dark cloud in African institutions of learning.
 The development of Africa is going to be based on education with quality assurance on continuous evaluation and feedback improvement on what graduates takes home after completing their tertiary education.